-Maczek, Stanislaw Wadyslaw, born on 31-03-1892, in Lwow Poland, attended Lwòw University between 1910 and 1914, studying literature and philosophy.
-He joined the Austrian Army during World War I and served on the Italian front.
+Maczek, Stanislaw Wadyslaw, born on 31-03-1892, in Lwow Poland, son of Witold Maczek a judge and Anna Maczek “Müller” .
+He attended Lwòw University between 1910 and 1914, studying literature and philosophy.
+He joined the Austrian Army during World War I and served as an officer in an alpine unit (on skis) in the Dolomites on the Italian front.
 Following Austria’s collapse at the end of the war, Maczek joined the new Polish armed forces .
 Maczek served in the cavalry and helped to defend the city of Lwòw from Soviet incursions.
 By the end of the Polish-Soviet he had risen the rank of major and made the military his life’s career.
+The marriage of Stanislaw Maczek with Sophia Kurys, 1928.
 In 1937, he was promoted to the rank of Colonel and given the task of organizing Poland’s first fully mechanized unit, the 10th Mechanized Cavalry Brigade (also known as the Black Brigade on account of the black leather coats worn by its tankers).
 In September 1939, this unit was assigned to Army Krakow in southern Poland.
 During the German invasion, Maczek led his unit in screening the retreat of Army Krakow.
 The brigade distinguished itself in numerous actions.
 Following the collapse of the “Rumanian Bridgehead” in the wake of the Soviet invasion, Maczek and many of his remaining men retreated across the Hungarian border and were interned.
 In October 1939, Maczek escaped from Hungary and made his way to France.
 He was promoted to the rank of brigadier general and was charged with rebuilding a Polish mechanized force.
 By May 1940, a new unit, the 10th Armored Cavalry, “nickname Buffalo Soldiers” was ready for action under Maczek’s command.
 The unit contained many veterans of the Black Brigade who had followed their commander to France.
 The unit saw action in the invasion of France, and again found itself screening a retreat, this time of French 4th Army.
 Maczek’s men distinguished themselves at the battle of Montbard on 16-06-1940, but once again the fortunes of war left Maczek and his command fugitives and refugees.
 Although some Polish soldiers were prevented from escaping by unsympathetic French authorities, Geneneral.
 Maczek and many of his men managed to escape to England.
 In February 1942, Maczek was given command of the new 1st Polish Armored Division, nicknamed “Black Division” .
 Created in February 1942 at Duns in Scotland, at its peak it numbered approximately 16.000 soldiers.
 Based in Scotland, Maczek was given the task of training a diverse group of recruits into an effective modern force.
 By D-Day, this division was ready for combat and was shipped to Normandy in July 1944 where it joined the Canadian 1st Corps , on Gold beach.
 Maczek and his division played a critical in the final stages of the struggle for Normandy.
 In August 1944, British and Canadian forces drove from the north and General Georg Smith Patton’s Americans

 Death and burial ground of Maczek, Stanislaw Wadyslaw.